MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 # Provision the SharePoint Success Site

 Start the SharePoint Success Site provisioning process by understanding the prerequisites.
-We recommend provisioning the SharePoint Success Site from the Microsoft 365 learning pathways administration page per the instructions below.
-Global administrator (formerly called the Tenant admin) credentials are required to start the provisioning process for the SharePoint Success Site.
+We recommend provisioning the SharePoint Success Site from the Microsoft 365 learning pathways administration page by following the instructions in this article.
+Global administrator (sometimes called tenant administrator) credentials are required to start the provisioning process for the SharePoint Success Site.

 Before getting started, [watch the provisioning instructional video](https://www.youtube.com/watch?v=HZjxBAKVnJs&feature=youtu.be), follow all steps in the process, and make sure you've met the requirements for provisioning.